vvv214/s23-algorithm/index.md

 - potential privacy risks in model explanation
 - auditing/monitoring privacy issues of machine learning

-2. differential privacy (dp, the standard way for protecting privacy)
+2. week 4-7: differential privacy (dp, the standard way for protecting privacy)
 - earlier works of k-anonymity, l-diversity and t-closeness and their limitations
 - basics of dp (definitions, compositions)
 - primitives for satisfying dp